 They are likely, however, to continue to capitalize on the great interest that teenage girls seem to have for the good-looking young male stars they are assembling for this movie franchise.
 At the screening MOVIEGUIDE® attended, there were some female screams regarding the featured young male actors.
 In light of that, parents probably should remind their daughters about the dangers of getting too wrapped up in physical appearances and heavy teen romance.
 It’s much better to be God-fearing, warm-hearted, conscientious, sincere, honest, biblically astute, and wise rather than “cool,” good-looking and on the make.

+TWILIGHT is the first movie adaptation of the TWILIGHT series by author Stephenie Meyer about a teenage girl who falls in love with a boy who happens to be a vampire.
+The movie opens with 17-year-old Bella going to live with her father in tiny, rainy Forks, Washington.
+In school, she runs into the mysterious family of Dr. Cullen, the foster father of Edward, her incredibly handsome biology lab partner.
+Edward gives her the cold shoulder in a weird way, but then seems much more friendly, though still mysterious.
+Eventually, Edward admits that his family are vampires who have disciplined themselves to consume only animal blood.
+He tries to convince Bella he’s too dangerous to love, but their smoldering passion grows.
 This first entry is just as much a teen romance movie as it is a vampire horror movie.
 The weak link is Edward Pattinson’s sometimes overly melodramatic performance.
 Kristen Stewart does a much better job as Bella.
 Though this first entry does not get into the strange, occult issues in the rest of the series, it presents smoldering teenage passions apart from God.
 Thus, TWILIGHT warrants extreme caution.